wjzhengsh/blockchain/v10_application.md

 	{:screen}

 ## Generating the client-side certificates
 We won't delve into the minutiae of x509 and public key infrastructure; there are plenty of external resources for that.
 Suffice it to say that communication flows in Fabric use sign/verify operations at every touchpoint.
-As such, any client sending calls (i.e. transactions) to the network will need to sign payloads (private key) and attach a properly signed x509 certificate for verification purposes (signed cert).
-The private key and signed certificate, along with with an MSP identifier and the Certificate Authority (CA) root certificate make up what is referred to as the "user context" object.
+As such, any client that sends calls (that is, transactions) to the network will need to sign payloads (private key) and attach a properly signed x509 certificate for verification purposes (signed cert).
+The private key and signed certificate, along with an MSP identifier and the Certificate Authority (CA) root certificate make up what is referred to as the "user context" object.
 Again no need for extraneous details.
 We will simply communicate with the appropriate Certificate Authority and retrieve the keys and certs that allow for the object to be formed -- this process is referred to as "enrollment".
 After you form the user context object, it's as easy as calling an API from your application to "set" or "get" this user context.
 At this point, the application (i.e. client) is equipped with all the necessary artifacts and is ready to communicate with the network.
 We'll look at two approaches for retrieving the keys and certs.

 ### Command line
 This is the simpler of the two approaches.
 First, follow the instructions to build the [Fabric CA client ![External link icon](images/external_link.svg "External link icon")](http://hyperledger-fabric-ca.readthedocs.io/en/latest/users-guide.html).
 This step allows you to communicate with a CA Server and receive back properly formatted certificates and keys.